woarewe/poodr-reading/README.md

-# This repo was created for myself control and book reading progress fixing :scream_cat:
+# This repo was created for myself control and book reading progress fixing 📋

-## Goal
+## Goal 🎯

 I wanna to read the book for 1 week, starting at 8 april 2019(Monday) and ending at 14 april 2019(Sunday)